A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Proof of Lemma 1

-where we denote $\mathbb{E}\left[\cdot\right]$ as the expectation taken conditional on $\boldsymbol{\omega}_{0}^{i}$ with respect to the empirical state-action distribution of $p_{t}$, which changes as policy $\pi_{\boldsymbol{\theta}_{t}}$ adjust during the process.
-Bias 1 characterizes the error induced by finite iterations, bias 2 presents the distance between the fixed policy update trajectory and the unfixed policy update trajectory, and bias 3 is the local linearization error.
-Then, in the following, we derive the three biases, respectively.
+}where bias 2 characterizes the error induced by finite-time critic updates and bias 3 presents the distance between the fixed policy update trajectory and the unfixed policy update trajectory.
+We derive the two in the following, respectively.

-\paragraph{bias 1}
+\paragraph{bias 2}